radareorg/radare2/r2-bindings/README.md

 r2-bindings
 ===========

-If you compile from the repo you need valabind and pass the --enable-devel
+If you compile from the repo you need the latest version of valabind and then:

-  ./configure --prefix=/usr --enable-devel
+  ./configure --prefix=/usr

 You can select the languages you want to compile with --enable={list-of-langs}

-  ./configure --prefix=/usr --enable-devel --enable=python
+  ./configure --prefix=/usr --enable=python

 PYTHON